MBB-team/VBA-toolbox/_wiki/Structure-of-VBA's-generative-model.md

 - The evolution function $$f$$ describes how hidden states change from one time sample to the next:
 \\[x_{t+1}=f(x_t,u_t,\theta)+\eta_t\\]
-where $$\eta_t$$ is supposed to be iid Gaussian, with mean zero and precision (inverse variance) $$\alpha$$.
-In the example above, the evolution function was given by the Q-learning equation, and the state noise precision was infinite (deterministic dynamics, i.e.: $$\eta \rightarrow 0$$).
+where $$\eta_t$$ are stochastic perturbations, which VBA supposes to be [i.i.d.](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) Gaussian, with mean zero and precision (inverse variance) $$\alpha$$.
+In the example above, the evolution function was given by the Q-learning equation, and the state noise precision was infinite ([deterministic](https://en.wikipedia.org/wiki/Deterministic_system) dynamics, i.e.: $$\eta \rightarrow 0$$).

 - The observation mapping $$g$$ describes how observed data is generated from hidden states.
 When dealing with continuous data, the observation equation is given by:
 \\[y_t=g(x_t,u_t,\phi)+\epsilon_t\\]
-where $$\epsilon_t$$ is iid Gaussian, with mean zero and precision $$\sigma$$.
+where $$\epsilon_t$$ are model residuals, which VBA supposes to be i.i.d.
+Gaussian, with mean zero and precision $$\sigma$$.
 In any case, the observation mapping $$g$$ specifies the data likelihood $$p(y_t|x_t,u_t,\phi,m)$$.
 In the example above, the likelihood of observed choices was given by the softmax mapping (categorical data).

 The following figure summarizes the model structure:

 ![]({{ site.baseurl }}/images/wiki/graph_models.png)

 The plate denotes repetitions over time or trials.
-Nodes represent variables.
+Nodes represent model variables.
 Gray nodes represent variables that are known by the experimenter (observed data and controlled inputs).
 White nodes represent unknown variables (hidden states and parameters of the model).
 Arrows represent causal dependencies between the variables.

 One may have to deal with deterministic systems ($$\eta=0$$).
 In this case, the trajectory of hidden states $$x$$ through time is entirely determined by inputs $$u$$, evolution parameters $$\theta$$ and initial conditions $$x_0$$.